ChiefStarKid/ChiefStarKid/README.md

 - Has bridges for email, Teams, and WhatsApp.
 Still reads them himself first.

 **How he communicates with me**
-- Ends 18.3% of turns with a question mark.
+- Think he's decisive.
+Ends 18.3% of turns with a question mark.
 - Sends "proceed" or equivalent 3.8% of the time.
-He's decisive.
-He just builds the decision out first.
+Likes to feel like the boss.
 - Single-word turns: 2.8%.
-When he types one word it means you missed something.
+Also when I'm about to "learn from it".

 **Last thing he shipped**
 `docs: regenerate llms-full.txt from source files` — [resume-assessor](https://github.com/ChiefStarKid/resume-assessor)